-9.5.
-Sys log
+9.5 System Log

 The syslog function records some of system information for debugging purpose.
 Each log message recorded with one of these levels, Alert / Critical / Error / Warning / Notice / Information.
-The syslog message can be recorded in local NV-RAM or be sent to Syslog server.
-If you have configured server's IP address and have enabled the Syslog server function, the Switch will send a copy to the syslog server.
-The default setting of the Syslog server is disabled.
+The syslog function can be enabled or disabled.
+The default setting is disabled.
+The log message is recorded in the Switch file system.
+If the syslog server's IP address has been configured, the Switch will send a copy to the syslog server.

-The log message file is limited in 2000 entries.
-If the log count reach to the 2000, the oldest one will be replaced.
+The log message file is limited in 4KB size.
+If the file is full, the oldest one will be replaced.